Table of Contents

 However, adapting to the changing times has had an impact on the ethnic groups as well.
 Many young adults have left their villages to go and work in the major cities in search of a better future.
 While they end up creating new stories for themselves, there is also something left behind: their rich cultural heritage.
 Time never stands still and progress always comes with a price.

-This knowledge of imminent change is part of what drove Réhahn to create the world’s first museum dedicated to the Precious Heritage of the ethnic groups of Vietnam.
+This knowledge of imminent change is part of what drove Réhahn to create the world’s first private museum dedicated to the Precious Heritage of the ethnic groups of Vietnam.

 Within the ethnic groups, especially amongst the tribal elders, there is an urgency to try to retain some of their heritage.
 This heritage can include written and unwritten languages, music, spoken tales, crafting techniques and other traditions.
 Each distinct tribe or subgroup have distinct variations that make them unique within Vietnam.